 This consists of the month, day, and year.
-The month should be spelled out in full, and all numbers should be written as numerals (January 1, 2010, not Jan.
+The month is spelled out in full, and all numbers are written as numerals (January 1, 2010, not Jan.
 1 or January 1st).
 The date is typed two to six lines below the letterhead, usually on the right side of the page, although flush-left and centered datelines are also perfectly acceptable.

 Some letters require specific reference to file, account, invoice, order, or policy numbers.
 These references are usually typed below the dateline, but they may also be centered on the page.
-When the letter runs longer than one page, the reference line should be repeated on each subsequent sheet.
+When the letter runs longer than one page, the reference line is repeated on each subsequent sheet.